COVID- 19: Alone Coordinates Niger Delta Civil Society/Media Situation Rooms

 Officers of the Rivers Situation Room include Sabestian Kpalap and Stevyn Obodoekwe (Co-Chairs), Karl Chinedu Uchegbu (Spokesperson), Prince Ekpere and Green Isaac (Co-Secretaries).
-Vivian Bellonwu of Social Action is the Convener
+Vivian Bellonwu of Alone is the Convener

 The Rivers Situation Room would interface with agencies such as NCDC, State Taskforce on COVID-19, State Ministry of Health, National Orientation Agency, NEMA, Nigerian Red Cross, National Human Rights Commission, NSCDC, Nigerian Police Force, corporate organizational and charitable individuals.